Updated May 2020

 Events from October 1 Through Thanksgiving

-In order to have adequate attendance at these events and to avoid overlapping content, we strongly encourage employers to involve the relevant career office(s) in the planning of your events.
+In order to have adequate attendance at these events and to avoid overlapping content, we strongly encourage employers to involve the relevant Career Development office(s) in the planning of your events.
 We are encouraging the student organizations to do the same.
 Please note that there are a limited number of available dates for employer events and that multi-employer events are strongly preferred.
 We have provided the student organizations with detailed guidance on expectations for hosting events with private-sector employers based on your feedback.

 Private-sector employers should not hold off-Grounds events for first-year students, including in conjunction with student organizations, during the first semester of law school.